Special Annual Bonus Leave (SPL2) – Legislative Change

 Tuition Waiver Program

 UNC Asheville offers tuition waivers for up to 3 classes each academic year for employees in permanent positions with appointments of at least 30 hours per week and 9 months per year.
 These classes must be taken at a university within the UNC System.
-The deadline for submitting tuition waiver applications for classes to be taken at UNC Asheville this fall is Friday, August 24.
+The deadline for submitting tuition waiver applications for classes to be taken at UNC Asheville the spring is January 18, 2019 at 5pm.

 For program guidelines and the application form, please click here.